For a limited time only, get free shipping on the Juul at JuulVapor.com when clicking on this link

 The Juul delivers an astounding amount of vapor for it’s size.
 While not comparable to an advanced cloud-chasing setup, it’s not designed to be.
 The Juul is designed to not only replicate but to evolve upon the standard traditional cigarette, so that former smokers won’t feel like they downgraded their nicotine delivery experience in the name of health.
 In any way imaginable, the Juul is a dramatic improvement compared to both smoking and other cig-a-likes.

-Like other similar devices, the Juul is activated when you draw on the mouthpiece, not by pressing a button like more advanced vapes.
+Like other similar devices such as the myblu, the Juul is activated when you draw on the mouthpiece, not by pressing a button like more advanced vapes.
 When you draw on the device a light blueish/white indicator lights up, letting you know that the device is active.
 When you set it down the light goes off.

 To check the battery life, simply tap the Juul twice.
 If the light green, battery life is high.
 Yellow means battery life is at medium, and red means it’s low and it might be time to start charging.
 Just like everything else about the Juul, charging it is extremely intuitive.
 The device magnetically connects to the included USB charger, which can be plugged into any USB port.
 Charging time is approximately one hour.